efrecon/disque2any/README.md

 - `working` to mediate the cluster that the job still is being worked on.

+When `-ackmode` is `boolean`, the procedure should return a boolean.
+When this boolean is true, the job will be acknowledge, otherwise it will be rejected.
+When `-ackmode` is auto, the behaviour is almost identical to `boolean`, but the return value will only be checked if the job still exists.

+### Additional Arguments

 To pass arguments to the procedure, you can separate them with `!`-signs after the name of the procedure.
 These arguments will be blindly passed after the requested URL and the data to the procedure when it is executed.
 So, for